VNGRD/quartz/content/index.md

 ## more info
 > *extra things that don't really fit in anywhere else*

-- this garden's day / night color schemes are based on [Catppuccin](https://github.com/catppuccin/catppuccin)!
+- this garden's day / night color schemes are based on [Catppuccin](https://github.com/catppuccin/catppuccin)
+- minecraft banners are from [chillcrafting] (https://chillcrafting.tumblr.com/) @ tumblr